 In the current political and economic climate, it can be difficult to sell a property in the UK.
 Indeed, an increased number of people have recently opted not to move, largely due to the current dark cloud above the economy, Express observes.

 However, if you remain intent on selling, you could improve your property to boost its appeal and value – and, therefore, get a higher price when you do sell.
-Here are some useful tricks.
+Here are some useful tricks from Middlesex estate agent, Move Inn Estates.

 Add another bathroom